philippzabka/failover_evaluation_2024/results_zoo/README.md

-This directory contain the output files of the zoo experiments.
+This directory contains the output files of the zoo experiments.